enriclluelles/route_translator/README.md

 ```

 This is to avoid odd behaviour brought about by route conflicts and because `host_locales` forces and hides the host-locale dynamically.

+NOTE: locale from parameters has priority over the one from hosts.

 ### Translations for similar routes with different namespaces